michellesit/oceans_2020/README.md

 Download the uuv-simulator into `~/catkin_ws/src`: https://github.com/uuvsimulator/uuv_simulation_evaluation

-From https://github.com/CogRob/cogrob_ros, clone the whole repo and link the folders to src:
+(OPTIONAL) From https://github.com/CogRob/cogrob_ros, clone the whole repo and link the folders to src:
 ```
 (after you clone CogRob outside of Oceans_2020)
 cd /oceans_2020/src